Dr

 Academic biography

-I am an Assistant Professor in Psychotherapy in the School of Nursing, Psychotherapy and Community Health at DCU.
+I am Assistant Professor in Psychotherapy in the School of Nursing, Psychotherapy and Community Health at DCU and a member of the DCU Life Sciences Institute.

 My research interests focus on the role of psychotherapy in improving the mental health and well-being of trauma survivors.